macleanpinto/coding-exercise/README.md

 This will be the web application offers an HTTP endpoint (REST) to register a user.
 The definition of the endpoint is:

-checks:
-parameter's are valid according to specification user hasn't been already registered user is not blacklisted (see 'Registration' service) returns ok/ empty/ void response if user could be registered, for any failure throws an appropriate remote exception/ error

 - **method name:** register
 - **parameters:**
  	- **username:** alphanumerical, no spaces.
 	- **password:** at least four characters, at least one upper case character, at least one number
 	- **date of birth:**
 	- **Social Security Number (SSN):**
 - **checks:**
 	- parameter's are valid according to specification.
 	- user hasn't been already registered
 	- user is not blacklisted
 - returns ok response if user could be registered, for any failure throws an appropriate remote exception/ error

 ---